marcusbey/now-widget/README.md

   - data-theme: Choose between 'light' or 'dark' themes.
   - data-position: Set the position of the widget button (e.g., 'left' or 'right').
   - data-button-color: Define the button's color using HEX codes.
-  - data-button-size: Specify the button's size in pixels.
 - Responsive Design: Ensures the widget looks and functions beautifully across various devices and screen sizes.

 ## Installation & Setup